ceshine/ceshine-hugo/content/post/20260207-hacker-news-reader/index.md

     J --> K[Python receives counts]
 ```

+The Hacker News ingestion pipeline is implemented in Rust and is usually triggered from Python via the PyO3 bridge.
+The bridge builds the ingestion configuration that includes:

+- Database path
+- Story list selection (top or best)
+- Limits for stories, comments, depth, and concurrency
+- Rate limit settings

+The Rust pipeline spawns multiple workers to fetch stories and comments asynchronously, with multiple workers running concurrently.
+The rate limit for the Hacker News API is implemented using a mutex that controls the minimum number of seconds between requests.

+The pipeline first fetches the list of stories, processes the stories one by one, and collects their comments one level at a time (from the direct descendants to the deepest comment level defined in the configuration).
+Collected data is written to the database sequentially at the end of each step to avoid race conditions.

+Once the list of stories is persisted to the database as a snapshot, the ingestion process can be resumed, and all previously ingested stories and comments associated with this list will be overwritten by the upsert operations.
+This could cause time discrepancy issues if the process is resumed long after the snapshot was taken.
+Ideally, the entire ingestion pipeline should be treated as an atomic operation to avoid such issues.
+However, since retry attempts usually occur shortly after a failure, this is considered a reasonable trade-off between simplicity and correctness.

+The Python caller of the ingestion pipeline receives a simple ingestion summary containing the snapshot timestamp, the number of stories in the list, and the number of items ingested or skipped for each item type.

 ## Acknowledgments

 This article helped me set up Mermaid diagram rendering on this website: [Getting Mermaid Diagrams Working in Hugo](https://blog.mikesahari.com/posts/hugo-mermaid-diagrams/)